 An unknown Latin translation of the sermons of Pseudo-Makarios

 A sensational discovery was made in a late antique codex of the Biblioteca Ambrosiana in Milan.
-Clemens Weidmann, a member of the Corpus Scriptorum Ecclesiasticorum Latinorum (CSEL) at the Department of Classical Studies, was able to identify a text written in the 6th century as a Latin translation of Greek sermons that had probably been preached in Mesopotamia and represented a doctrine that deviated from Orthodoxy.
-These sermons were only handed down because they were wrongly attributed to the “unsuspicious” Egyptian monk father Makarios.
+Clemens Weidmann, a member of the Corpus Scriptorum Ecclesiasticorum Latinorum (CSEL) at the Department of Classical Studies, was able to identify a text written in the 6th century as a Latin translation of Greek sermons that had probably been preached in Mesopotamia and were disseminated under the name of the Egyptian monk father Makarios.

-So far only the Greek text was known, and only from manuscripts about 500 years younger, so the newly found Latin version is by far the oldest surviving document of the anonymous preacher.
+So far the Greek text is known only from manuscripts that are about 500 years younger, so the newly found Latin version is (beside a Syriac translation) by far the oldest surviving document of the anonymous preacher.
 It is thus not only a valuable witness for the reception of the pseudo-Makarios in the West, but will also contribute to the correction of the Greek text.

 Deciphering the new text poses unusual problems.
 In fact, the text is not easy to read, as it was overwritten in the 9th century with the text of the odes of the Latin poet Horace.
 So-called palimpsests (“recycled books”) from that time are not uncommon (writing materials were expensive), but it is unusual that a Christian text had to make way for a classical text.
 So far, only examples in the opposite direction are known, that classical texts had to make way for a Christian text, such as Cicero’s book On the State (De re publica) to Augustine’s commentary on the Psalms or the comedies of Plautus to the Bible.